demo-org-crru/copy-workflows/README.md

 # crru-demos
-A repository to showcase and demonstrate some diverse GH features.
+A repository for demos and testing.